the-other-mariana/paparelo/01202021/README.md

     ![img](res/15.png)

 **Out of the two approaches with matrix A example, the faster one is using Data Partition.
 Other cases may be opposite and need Task Partition**.
 Sometimes there are problems that can only be divided using one type, or both; when it can be analyzed using both techniques, choose the faster one to implement.
 Partitioning technique choosing is the first analysis to be done when a parallel problem is being detected.

+The second key idea or step is: **ask ourselves if we need Coordination** in out program: coordination among all Tasks that are being executed in parallel.
+Even though we can use Task Partition to divide into smaller tasks, or Data Partition to divide into data pieces, so that we have *Task copies*, sometimes we need a certain coordination among all Task copies.
+Why? because there can be **Data Dependency**.
+When the problem is totally parallelizable, like the example of A matrix, we did not need coordination among tasks.
+There are 3 reasons for which we can use Coordination among Tasks:

+1. **Communication**, which means Data Transference between Tasks.
+Sometimes a Task needs bits of information from other Task, and that's where Communication happens.
+This can be due to the Task needing the other's results to go on, etc. This means that the Tasks and Data, the program itself, could **not be totally parallelizable**, and so when we use Communication we introduce Coordination, and thus obliges Tasks to be serialized during a period of time.

+    - The sequential or serial part of my program, no matter how many processors were executing in parallel, that part needs to be executed by **one processor**, that's why it is sequential.

+    - **Communication** also always involves **Synchronization**, or pauses when processors wait for others so that the data they need is ready or the communication channel is available.
+Thus, communication slows down time performance importantly.

+2. **Synchronization**, whose origin or cause is the **need of cooperation**, which means when a processor stops to wait for other computation to finish and cooperate.
+We need this cooperation because there is **Task Dependency**, and this in turn serializes our program as well, because tasks are done sequentially during synchronization: **not totally parallelizable**.

+3. **Load Balance** (Balance de Carga), which means that **all processors involved have the same** or the most similar amount of **work** between each other, because if processors have different amounts of work then there are processors with less work, and this is a resource (time) waste.
+In this way, the better load balance, the less execution time.

+    - An example of this is the *scheduler* (planner) of an Operating System, which balances the load of the CPU (micro)processors.
+This allows the Operating System to *virtualize* processors, that is, make the illusion of more processors, one for each application running.
+This illusion is done by **virtualizing** and it uses the technique of **shared time**, which involves paying attention to each app running for a small period of time, until all apps are attended sequentially and so on.

+If the program is designed for, say, 8 processors, and we only have 4 processors, the program will be balanced by the scheduler and we will obtain the performance of only the processors we have.